s3gw-tech/s3gw/docs/developing.md

   podman run --name=s3gw-ui ... -e RGW_SERVICE_URL=https://foo.bar:7480 localhost/s3gw-ui
   ```

-  Please keep in mind that the browser will report errors related to CORS if the
+  Keep in mind that the browser will report errors related to CORS if the
   RGW is running on a different URL or port and self-signed SSL certificates are
   used.
-In most cases this can be fixed by visiting the URL of the RGW to accept
+In most cases, this can be fixed by visiting the URL of the RGW to accept
   the SSL certificate.